unascribed/SymbolicControllerDB/README.md

 symbolic colors and buttons, and their default values.

 Pull requests very welcome.
-A database like this is only as useful as the quantity of controllers it describes.
+A database like this is only as useful as the number of controllers it describes.

 Not sure how to write the needed JSON file?
 Open an issue with the SDL GUID of your controller and a picture of it from the relevant angles; from in front